Marriage Laws for Foreigners in Saudi Arabia

 Overview of Marriage Laws in Saudi Arabia

-Marriage laws are primarily based on Islamic Sharia law in the Saudi Arabian context.
-A citizen marrying a girl from an Arab or an Islamic country is permitted with relevant permission.
-However, tougher restrictions are imposed when it comes to marrying non-Muslims.
+In Saudi Arabia, marriage laws primarily derive from Islamic Sharia law.
+A citizen may marry a girl from an Arab or Islamic country with the relevant permission.
+However, the government imposes tougher restrictions on marriages with non-Muslims.

-For this reason, special consideration is given to the residence issues stemming from the marriage of foreign nationals, but especially for Saudi women.
-Also, husbands of Saudi women who are foreign nationals will have difficulties in obtaining residency permits.
-This can, in turn, affect their legal rights in the country.
+For this reason, authorities pay special attention to residence issues arising from foreign nationals’ marriages, especially for Saudi women.
+Additionally, foreign husbands of Saudi women face difficulties in obtaining residency permits, which can affect their legal rights in the country.

 Expats, on the other hand, face contrasting marriage regulations here in Saudi Arabia.
 Recent changes seemed to have already somehow accommodated foreign marriages thus, affording foreigners increased rights and protection in the kingdom.